material-components/material-components-android/docs/components/BottomAppBar.md

 Bottom app bar can optionally hide on scroll with the `app:hideOnScroll` attribute.
 When this attribute is set to true, scrolling will hide the bottom app bar and prevent it from being seen by any screen readers which may be confusing for users.
+To prevent this, the hide behavior is automatically disabled when Talkback is enabled.
+Although discouraged for accessibility, you can optionally force the hide behavior by calling `bottomAppBar.disableHideOnTouchExploration(false)`.

-When Talkback is enabled, this behavior should be disabled by setting `bottomAppBar.setHideOnScroll(false)`.
-Additionally, disabling this behavior causes any content to be obscured, make sure to add the appropriate bottom padding of the height of the bottom app bar to the content.
+Depending on your layout, disabling the hide behavior may potentially cause content to be obscured behind the bar.
+Make sure to add the appropriate bottom padding of the height of the bottom app bar to the content.
 See below for an
 example: